About hGH Injections, Adrenal Fatigue and Chronic Fatigue Treatment

 Progesterone functions in many capacities.
 It is often taken to counter the effects of estrogen, which is normally used by postmenopausal women.
 It depends on the prescription.
 Natural progesterone is available as well and is known to have far fewer side effects.
 Progesterone has many functions.
 First, it is both a precursor to other adrenal hormones and a GH stimulant.
 It also promotes lipolysis (breakdown of fat) and protects against endometrial cancer.
 Progesterone is also known to eliminate the risk of endometrial cancer when given with estrogen for 10 or more days per cycle.
-Lastly, progesterone helps to normalize the levels of blood sugar, zinc and copper.
+Lastly, progesterone helps to normalize the levels of blood sugar, zinc, and copper.

 Testosterone is a male sex hormone and the most potent stimulant of GH.
 It decreases with age, starting in mid 40’s.
 Only 40 percent of men’s youthful level of testosterone still exists at the age of 80.
-Studies have shown that this loss accounts for the “pot belly” and loss of muscle mass in middle aged men.
+Studies have shown that this loss accounts for the “pot belly” and loss of muscle mass in middle-aged men.
 Testosterone replacement therapy (TRT) is as powerful an anti-aging effect as estrogen or progesterone replacement in women.
-Many benefits are associated with taking testosterone such as renewed strength, improved balance, raised blood cell count, increased libido and lowered LDL and cholesterol.
+Many benefits are associated with taking testosterone such as renewed strength, improved balance, raised blood cell count, increased libido and lower LDL and cholesterol.
 It also reduces the loss of bone mass in men.
 However, TRT has its side effects, which include higher levels of PSA (prostrate specific Antigen) and a rise in hematocrit.
 It is advisable to take the PSA test every six months and an ultrasound every three years to check for any abnormalities when using TRT.
 Total hormone replacement, which includes melatonin and DHEA, may actually have immune rejuvenating and cancer surveillance properties that protect against prostate cancer.
-Testosterone can be given as an intra-muscular injection, suppositories, a patch to the scrotum, oral micronized capsules or sublingual lozenges.
+Testosterone can be given as an intramuscular injection, suppositories, a patch to the scrotum, oral micronized capsules or sublingual lozenges.

 Estrogen represents an entire family of female related hormones.
 It helps to reduce heart diseases and controls LDL cholesterol.
 It is often used to prevent hot flashes and mood swings associated with menopause.
 Other benefits include the prevention of heart disease, control of the rapid decline of bone density after menopause, improvement of body composition, protection against Alzheimer’s disease, and stimulation of GH.

 DHEA is the most abundant of all steroids and is released from the adrenal glands.
 Cholesterol actually produces DHEA when the pituitary releases ACTH.
-DHEA is involved in the production of testosterone, estrogen, progesterone and coritcosteroids.
+DHEA is involved in the production of testosterone, estrogen, progesterone and corticosteroids.
 The decline of DHEA parallels that of growth hormone.
 By the age of 65, the body produces only 10 to 20 percent of the DHEA that was first created at the age of 20.
 It has been shown in animal studies to act as an agent of anti-obesity, anti-cancer, anti-autoimmune disease, anti-stress and anti-infectious disease.
 In other words, DHEA is a total anti-aging supplement.
 It may also boost brain function as the brain tissue contains more than six times DHEA than any other tissue in the body.
 Increasing IGF-1 levels may cause anti-aging effects.
 Furthermore, DHEA is an inexpensive alternative to GH.
 Doses range between 25 to 50 mg per day.
 DHEA levels should be measured intermittently and a resting cycle should periodically be observed.

 I. IGF-1 Replacement

-Science is attempting to manipulate IGF-1 levels, which would then produce the responses needed to affect age reversal.
+So, what about hgh injections and IGF-1 levels?
+Well, science is attempting to manipulate IGF-1 levels, which would then produce the responses needed to affect age reversal.
 Currently, there are no significant studies conducted on IGF-1.
 It will be years before clinical trials are completed.
 Another problem posed is how the FDA will classify IGF-1 since it is neither a pharmaceutical formula nor a supplement.

-With such questions yet to be resolved, one may wonder where the science of growth hormone is headed.
+With such questions about hgh injections yet to be resolved, one may wonder where the science of growth hormone is headed.
 It looks as if science will soon discover a small, inexpensive, safe pill that a person could take every day to raise hGH levels – a kind of anti-aging aspirin.
 This would be the ultimate secretagogue.
 Extensive clinical trials are already underway.

 J. hGH Synergising Factors

-Lastly, many factors reduces the ability of the body to release hGH and form IGF-1.
+Lastly in relation to these other things about hgh injections, many factors reduces the ability of the body to release hGH and form IGF-1.
 These factors include physical and emotional stress, chronic liver dysfunction, poor diet, and genetic predisposition.
 Other factors leading to the decrease of hGH release are obesity, zinc and magnesium deficiency, and an increase in blood sugar and/or insulin levels.
 On the other hand, factors increasing hGH include calorie restriction, high testosterone or estrogen levels, high doses of amino acids (L-Arginine, Glutamine, Lysine), increase in calcium, and continuous intensive exercise.

-Regardless of which mechanism is chosen to increase endogenous growth hormone level, a high potency vitamin and mineral supplementation program , coupled with a precise anti-aging exercise program, healthy anti-aging diet, and the right attitude are vital because they work synergistically with hGH to promote hGH secretion.
+So, about hgh injections, regardless of which mechanism is chosen to increase endogenous growth hormone level, a high potency vitamin and mineral supplementation program , coupled with a precise anti-aging exercise program, healthy anti-aging diet, and the right attitude are vital because they work synergistically with hGH to promote hGH secretion.
 In addition, hGH can be enhanced with supplements such as Chromium Polynicotinate, which helps lower circulating insulin and blood sugar.

 With regards to hGH Diet enhancement, it is recommended that 50 to 60 percent of food intake should consist of the carbohydrates found in fruits and vegetables.
 Complex carbohydrates such as fruits and vegetables, as compared to rice and potato, are highly recommended.
-As complex carbohydrates break down slowly, the abrupt rise of insulin in the blood that occur with simple starches is therefore restricted.
+As complex carbohydrates break down slowly, the abrupt rise of insulin in the blood that occurs with simple starches is therefore restricted.
 Protein should account for 20 to 30 percent and fat 10 to 20 percent of the remainder of food consumption.
 These percentages of food intake represent the necessary amounts to allow hGH to be released.
 Most importantly, the amount of sugar intake should be limited as sugar increases the amount of cortisol hormone in the body, which speeds up aging.

 What Should You Do?